jhall773/Integrated-CPP-Calculation-Modules-for-Python/README.md

 # Note on CMakeLists.txt
 The CMakeLists.txt shown in this repository is for **Linux**.

-**For Windows, some of CMake may not default to the C++ 17 standard. please use this CMakeLists.txt specification below**: cmake_minimum_required(VERSION 3.10) set(CMAKE_CXX_STANDARD 17) set(CMAKE_CXX_STANDARD_REQUIRED ON)
+**For Windows, some of CMake may not default to the C++ 17 standard.
+Please use this CMakeLists.txt specification below**: cmake_minimum_required(VERSION 3.10) set(CMAKE_CXX_STANDARD 17) set(CMAKE_CXX_STANDARD_REQUIRED ON)